 Even after nearly a decade of holding The Women’s Sports Report, an event that recognizes girls and women who are taking sports to the next level, we continue to be enthralled by the stories of female leaders in our city.

-The ninth-annual Women’s Sports Report, presented by OhioHealth, featured a star-studded lineup comprised of LPGA legend and broadcast pioneer Judy Rankin and new Columbus Crew SC owner-investor Dee Haslam.
+The ninth-annual Women’s Sports Report, presented by OhioHealth, featured a star-studded lineup comprised of LPGA legend and broadcast pioneer Judy Rankin and new Columbus Crew SC investor-operator Dee Haslam.

 Both women shared stories about going beyond their comfort zones in the world of sports.

 Haslam and her husband, Jimmy, broke into the local sports scene in December when they joined an ownership group that allowed the Crew SC to remain in Columbus.
 Although the Haslams have co-owned the Cleveland Browns for seven years, soccer was an entirely new venture for the pair.
 Haslam acknowledged that although she’s honored to be the first woman on the Major League Soccer board of governors, “It’s scary, isn’t it?”

 Rankin had a decorated LPGA career spanning over 20 years after joining the tour at just 17 years old, but her next venture drew her entirely beyond the golf routine she’d grown used to.
 She became the first female golf broadcaster in 1984 as a commentator for ABC Sports, but said her nerves initially made being a trailblazer anything but easy.